Thomas Bache (judge)

-He was appointed a Baron of the Court of Exchequer (Ireland) in 1380, and became Chief Baron two years later, with the proviso that he held the office "so long as he was of good behaviour".
+Bache was appointed a Baron of the Court of Exchequer (Ireland) in 1380, and became Chief Baron two years later, with the proviso that he held the office "so long as he was of good behaviour".
 His joint petition with his colleague John Brettan of 1381 shows him to have been conscientious and hard-working.
-There was at least one complaint against him of high-handed behaviour by the Mayor of Dublin, who alleged in 1390 that Bache had wrongfully imposed a fine on Dublin Corporation; on hearing his petition, the Crown forgave the fine.
+There was at least one complaint against him of high-handed behaviour by the Mayor of Dublin, who alleged in 1390 that Bache had wrongfully imposed a fine on Dublin Corporation; on hearing the Mayor's petition, the Crown cancelled the fine.
 He was twice superseded as Chief Baron, but was reappointed on both occasions before retiring for good in 1405.
 He was ex officio a member of the Privy Council of Ireland and we have a record of his attendance at the Council meeting in October 1391.
-He also served as Deputy Lord Chancellor of Ireland in 1398, during a vacancy in the office.
+He also served as Deputy Lord Chancellor of Ireland in 1398, during a vacancy in the office of Lord Chancellor.
 In 1403 he was granted letters of protection by the Crown.

 He probably died in 1410.
-He was certainly dead by 1412, when William Yonge was appointed to Bache's old office of Archdeacon of Meath.
+He was certainly dead by 1412, when William Yonge was appointed to Bache's office of Archdeacon of Meath.